-replaced by an increase in wood chips and biodiesel, and that overall energy consumption decreases by 20%.
+Commercial Energy Demand portrayed in Figure 18 also varies little between the Reference and 90x2050 Scenarios.
+However, the 90 x 2050 scenario does assume that residual fuel oil and oil are replaced by an increase in wood chips and biodiesel, and that overall energy consumption decreases by 20%.
 The sector itself is assumed to grow over time, accounting for only a moderate decline in total energy consumption.

-TARGETS
+REGIONAL TARGETS

-These projections illustrate one possible pathway to meet the 90x50 state goal.
+The previously discussed LEAP projections and following targets illustrate one possible pathway to meet the 90x50 state goal.
 Though the actual pathway is likely to divert from what is depicted in the above graphs, the model allows for the Region to plan for the upcoming years with targets in conservation and efficiency and energy generation.
 Because the model and underlying assumptions are being used statewide by all regional planning commissions, each regional energy plan is being built upon a common understanding intended to both meet the goals of the current CEP and inform future iterations of the CEP.